From Low-Distortion Norm Embeddings to Explicit Uncertainty Relations and Efficient Information Locking: Introduction

-It should be noted that entropic uncertainty relations of the form of \eqref{eq:entropic-ur-n} with $t > 2$ measurements are not well understood.
-A natural generalization of rectilinear $+^n$ and diagonal bases $\times^n$ called \emph{mutually unbiased bases} does not work as well for more than two measurements.
-In fact, it was shown in \cite{BW07, Amb09} that there are arbitrarily large sets of mutually unbiased bases $\{ \cB_0, \cB_1, \dots, \cB_{t-1}\}$ that only satisfy an average measurement entropy of $n/2$, which is only as good as what can be achieved with two measurements \eqref{eq:entropic-ur-n}.
-To achieve an average measurement entropy of $(1-\e) n$ for small $\e$ while keeping the number of bases subexponential in $n$, the only known constructions are probabilistic and computationally inefficient \cite{HLSW04}.
-Furthermore, standard derandomization techniques are not known to work in this setting.
+To achieve an average measurement entropy of $(1-\e) n$ for small $\e$ while keeping the number of bases subexponential in $n$, the only known constructions are probabilistic and computationally inefficient. \citeN{HLSW04} prove that random bases satisfy entropic uncertainty relations of the form \eqref{eq:entropic-ur-n} with $n^4$ measurements with an average measurement entropy of $n-3$.
+This leads to an encoding that locks $n-3$ bits about $X \in \{0,1\}^n$ using a key of $4 \log n$ bits.
+Recently, \citeN{Dup09} and \citeN{FDHL10} prove that random encodings exhibit a locking behaviour in a stronger sense and that it is possible to lock up to $n-\delta$ bits for any arbitrarily small constant $\delta$ while still using a key of $O(\log n)$ bits.
+To obtain an explicit construction, standard derandomization techniques are not known to work in this setting.
 For example, unitary designs \cite{DCEL09} define an exponential number of bases.
-Moreover, using a $\delta$-biased subset of the set of Pauli matrices \cite{AS04, DD10} fails to produce a locking scheme unless the subset has a size of close to $2^n$ (see Appendix \ref{sec:app-pauli}).
+Moreover, using a $\delta$-biased subset of the set of Pauli matrices \cite{AS04,DD10} fails to produce a locking scheme unless the subset has a size of close to $2^n$ (see Appendix \ref{sec:app-pauli}).